Acridone

 Acridone is an organic compound based on the acridine skeleton, with a carbonyl group at the 9 position.

 Synthesis and structure

 The molecule is planar.
 Optical spectra reveal that the keto tautomer predominates in the gas-phase and in ethanol solution.

-Acridone can be synthesized by the condensation of aniline and 2-chlorobenzoic acid and subsequently heating of N-phenylanthranilic acid.
+Acridone can be synthesized by heating fenamic acid.

 History

 One of the first who were able to prove the compound's existence was Karl Drechsler, Student of G. Goldschmiedt, at the k.u.k.
 Universität Wien (Vienna, Austria) in 1914.